igordertigor/website-blog/content/2022-08-16-version-control-for-data-science.md

 (I'm omitting operational folders like `.git/` or `.dvc/` here).
 I have separate subfolders inside the `data/` folder.
 Data science pipelines typically transform one dataset to another to yet another.
 The `data/` folder partly reflects this by having separate subfolders for different stages.
 Usually, the raw folder doesn't change much (unless I want to re-train on an entirely new dataset) but the other folders may change over time.
 The `data/final/` subfolder contains datasets that are "ready to be consumed"; in some cases, that may mean that they've had enough preprocessing to be visualized or that they are ready for training a model (although notably many modern approaches like neural networks would train on raw or almost raw data).

 The `src/` folder contains the actual analysis code.
 I have two subfolders `scripts/` and `visualizations/` here.
 Let's start with the first.
 Here, I have scripts that do separate steps of analysis.
 I try to keep these scripts as self-contained as possible (that way I don't need to re-run everything just because I wanted to change a small thing in the last step of a pipeline).
 Furthermore, I design these scripts as data transformations: Their input is a dataset (or csv file or ...) and their output is another dataset (or csv file or ...).
 For example, a training/validation/test split would take a dataset as input and write three separate index files into that dataset.
-This strategy makes intermediate steps become persistant on my hard disk (or for larger files in some remote storage), which in turn means that their versions can be tracked by DVC.
+This strategy makes intermediate steps become persistent on my hard disk (or for larger files in some remote storage), which in turn means that their versions can be tracked by DVC.

-DVC has really good support for [vega-lite](https://vega.github.io/vega-lite/).
+DVC has great support for [vega-lite](https://vega.github.io/vega-lite/).
 For a couple of standard scenarios (learning rate, confusion matrix, ...) there are already templates that come with DVC.
 If you only use those, you will be fine without the `visualizations/` folder.
-However, I find that most of these pre-packaged visualizations are build with a very specific usecase in mind (neural network training), but they don't really go very deep and they often don't support more complex or high dimensional data exploration scenarios.
+However, I find that most of these pre-packaged visualizations are build with a very specific usecase in mind (neural network training), but they don't really go very deep, and they often don't support more complex or high dimensional data exploration scenarios.
 DVC allows you to add [your own vega-lite templates](https://dvc.org/doc/command-reference/plots) and I often find that useful.
-These custom templates are supposed to be stored in `.dvc/plots/` but I keep forgetting how that folder is supposed to be called and I find that my plot templates change in a similar way as other code, so it makes more sense to me to have them in a location that clearly says "this is code".
+These custom templates are supposed to be stored in `.dvc/plots/`, but I keep forgetting how that folder is supposed to be called, and I find that my plot templates change in similar ways as other code, so it makes more sense to me to have them in a location that clearly says "this is code".

 I reserve the `out/` folder for the outputs of my scripts.
 These would normally be something like metrics or checkpoints as a lot of output also goes to the `data/` folder.
 Keep in mind any file can be tracked by DVC or git.
 So the decision what you want to use to track a file should not determine where you save it.

 There are also two files, `params.yaml` and `dvc.yaml` that I will talk about in the next section.

-## Reproducable runs
+## Reproducible runs

 Many data science projects consist of multiple scripts that need to be run in a particular order.
 For example, data cleaning should usually run before model training.
 Keeping these steps separate makes sense, because each of these steps may take a long time and it is usually a good thing to stop at an intermediate result and store everything to disk.
 However, this can also be a source of errors: If you changed something in the data cleaning script but forget to re-run it, you may end up with very confusing errors&mdash;or end up with incorrect results.
 Furthermore, this makes things complicated for somebody else entering your project: They may not even know the correct order to reproduce your scripts.
 Putting the order into a README file addresses the second point, but not the first.
 Furthermore, the README might get out of sync with the actual order of running scripts.

 DVC provides a better way of specifying the order in which different scripts should run.
-You simply specify which script depends on what and then you call all your scripts with
+You simply specify which script depends on what, and then you call all your scripts with
 ```
 dvc repro
 ```
 The nice thing about this is, that DVC figures out, which parts of your data pipeline you still need to run and skips the others.
-So developing a habit of running `dvc repro` (or `dvc exp`, see below) usually helps you keep everything up to date and reproducable.
+So developing a habit of running `dvc repro` (or `dvc exp`, see below) usually helps you keep everything up to date and reproducible.

 But how would you set up things so that `dvc repro` works?
 How do you specify which script depends on what?
 The solution is that you define it in a file called `dvc.yaml`.
 DVC can edit that file automatically, but you can also do so by hand.
 One of the key commands to put a script into `dvc.yaml` is the command
 ```